-Outdoor Dog Ramp
+DIY Dog Ramp

-This DIY dog ramp is built to lay against the existing stairs, so you don’t need to update and cut into existing stairs.
+This DIY dog ramp is built to lay against the existing deck stairs, so you don’t need to update and cut into existing stairs.
 They are really simple to make, I found some shortcuts for part of the measuring that would likely make a carpenter cringe.

 Custom Measuring the Dog Ramp for Your Home